Signs Of A Heroin Overdose

 In recent years, the number of people affected by heroin has increased so dramatically that authorities now speak of a veritable opioid crisis.
 The epidemic is linked to excessive painkiller prescribing in the United States.
 While the rate of pain reported by Americans has not changed over the years, the number of overdoses involving prescription opioids in 2016 is five times higher than it was in 1999.
 The Center for Disease Control and Prevention (CDC) found that around three out of every four new heroin users have used prescription painkillers before taking up heroin.

 This means that while opioid overdoses are on the climb, so too are those related to heroin.
-Thus, it is paramount that the masses are educated on the signs of heroin overdose and how to act when faced with the tragic event.
+Thus, it is paramount that the masses are educated on the signs of a heroin overdose and how to act when faced with a tragic event.

 The Heroin Connection